michielpost/SiaSkynet/README.md

 # SiaSkyNet
 Sia Skynet client

-Upload and download files from Sia Skynet
+- Upload and download files from Sia Skynet.
+- Interact with the registry
+- Use SkyDB

 ## How to use
 See included test project.